 The City of Seattle construction department located on the 20th floor of the Seattle Municipal Tower, has a microfilm library but there are no construction permits for houses built in Wedgwood, due to Wedgwood having only come into the City Limits of Seattle in later years.
 Up until the 1940s, in northeast Seattle the city line was at NE 65th Street.
 For this reason only northeast Seattle houses located south of NE 65th Street have construction permits preserved on microfilm.

-I know of two houses in Wedgwood which were moved into the neighborhood, and these have permits of construction of the houses from their original locations.
+I know of two houses which were moved from outside the neighborhood into Wedgwood, and these have permits of construction of the houses from their original locations.
 The original permits show the name of the owner, contractor and the architect of the house.
 Shown here is the original construction permit for a house built in 1929 at 5816 5th Ave NE.
 In 1959, to get the house out of the path of construction of the Interstate 5 freeway, the owners moved the house to its present location in Wedgwood at 8921 25th Place NE.

 Puget Sound Regional Archives:

-The PSRA also has original tax assessment registers dating from the days when people paid their property taxes in-person.
-The tax rolls are useful for researching older houses in Wedgwood, to show who owned the property and approximately when a house was built.
+The PSRA also has original tax assessment register books dating from the days when people paid their property taxes in-person.
+These Tax Assessment Rolls are useful for researching older houses in Wedgwood, to show who owned the property and approximately when a house was built.
 The ledgers have a column for the value of land, and another column for the value of “taxable structures.”
 If nothing is written in the value-of-structures column, it means that there was no house as yet.

 Old city directories and phone books:

 As mentioned above, some of the old city directories are available through the website of the Seattle Public Library.
-But for doing a year-by-year search of info for an address, nothing is better than going to one of the archives or to the downtown library to use the actual directories.
+But for doing a year-by-year search of info for an address, nothing is better than going to one of the archives or to the downtown Seattle Public Library to use the actual directories.

 The 10th floor, called the Seattle Room of the downtown Seattle Public Library, also has maps and other resources about the history of Seattle.
 The Seattle Room has limited hours — check before you go.
-Special Collections Online has photos pertaining to Seattle history and some neighborhood history.
+The library’s online collections has photos pertaining to Seattle history and some neighborhood history.